Rapid Gastric Emptying

 What is rapid gastric emptying?

-A condition where food moves too quickly from stomach to small intestine.
+A condition where food moves too quickly from the stomach to the small intestine.

 What are the symptoms of rapid gastric emptying?